 Internships, Practica, Independent Studies, Theses/Doctoral Projects/Dissertations

 Students registering for internships, practica, independent studies, theses/doctoral projects/dissertations/ credits should be aware that these courses ordinarily require the permission of the instructor and/or department chairperson prior to registration.
 Specific registration requirements for each course appear in the Graduate Bulletin.
-Students may NOT enroll for more than three thesis/doctoral project/dissertation credits until the Prospectus and committee composition have been approved at the department level and by the Dean of the College of Graduate Studies.
+Students may NOT enroll for more than three thesis/doctoral project/dissertation credits until the Prospectus and committee composition have been approved at the department level and by the Director of Graduate Studies.

 Theses/Doctoral Projects/Dissertations/Journal Articles

-Satisfactory completion of a thesis is a requirement on some master's degree programs and optional on others.
+Satisfactory completion of a thesis is a requirement for some master's degree programs and optional on others.
 The satisfactory completion of a thesis at CMU is a requirement for some specialist's degrees, and satisfactory completion of a doctoral project or dissertation is a requirement for some doctoral degrees.
-Satisfactory completion is determined by the student's committee, department, college, and the College of Graduate Studies.
+Satisfactory completion is determined by the student's committee, department, college, and Graduate Studies.
 The Journal Article option is available in some programs/departments.

 The university has specific policies that govern research involving human or animal subjects and recombinant DNA.
-Information on experimentation may be obtained from the department or committee chairperson, or the Office of Research and Sponsored Programs.
+Information on experimentation may be obtained from the department or committee chairperson, or the Office of Research Compliance.
 Students are expected to follow the most recent Guidelines for the Preparation of Theses, Doctoral Projects, Dissertations, and Journal Articles

 which include stylistic guidelines and deadlines.

-As you near completion of your degree you need to prepare for graduation whether or not you intend to participate in commencement ceremonies.
-In order to graduate, you must apply for graduation.
+As you near completion of your degree, it is important to prepare for graduation, whether or not an individual intends to participate in commencement ceremonies.
+In order to graduate, one must apply for graduation.
 Applying for graduation generates an audit of your academic file.
 CMU offers three commencement cycles:

 - On-campus Commencement Ceremony Held -- May & December